 Binance offers a similar level of performance, with many more crypto assets on offer.

-Coinbase and eToro have the best crypto apps in the game.
-While there are many high quality exchanges available in browser, the selection is fairly limited on mobile.
+The best bitcoin site for in-app trading is Coinbase.
+While there are many high quality platforms available in browser, the selection is fairly limited on mobile.
 Fortunately, these two offerings earn high marks.

 A sub-type of exchange, the CFD Broker, is different from a normal cryptocurrency exchange in that they don’t sell real Bitcoin.
 Instead, CFD brokers essentially allow users to bet on the future price of Bitcoin.

 CFDs (Contracts For Difference) are a quick way to trade, without having to use Bitcoin wallets or mess with confusing Bitcoin transactions.

 It’s also easy to lose money quickly with CFD trading, if you’re not accustomed to it.
 However, with knowledge and practice, CFD has its place.
 Just make sure that if you want real Bitcoin that you go with a conventional Bitcoin exchange, and not a CFD broker.

 There are hundreds of cryptocurrency platforms operating today.
 Unfortunately, most of them are not worth trying, and some will put user funds at risk of hacking and fraud losses.
 Some investors do lose money in cryptocurrency trading scams.
 To find out more about these products you can read our Bitcoin Loophole reviews.

 We hope that the options we’ve presented to you will give you all of the trading functionality you need, without any of the associated risk.
 As this industry develops, we’ll investigate new exchange sources.
 For now, the exchanges we’ve recommended here are truly the best in the business.